StaPH-B/docker-builds/freebayes/1.3.7/README.md

 Main Tool: FreeBayes - [Haplotype-based variant detection from short-read sequencing](https://arxiv.org/abs/1207.3907)

+Additional tools:
+- vcftools version is 0.1.16
+- samtools version is 1.13

 Full documentation: https://github.com/freebayes/freebayes

 FreeBayes is a haplotype-based variant detector and is a great tool for calling variants from a population.